 The older I get, the more I purposely seek out simple products.
 One example is the traditional 2 oz.
 Old Spice Classic Original Scent deodorant.
 Another is Ivory soap.

-At right is one of the newer ad campaigns for the soap, and I seriously dig how they shove the old-school formula right in your face because it works so well.
+Above is one of the newer ad campaigns for the soap, and I seriously dig how they shove the old-school formula right in your face because it works so well.
 To me it says, "This is soap.
 Soap is supposed to be simple, cheap and clean you up so you can get on with life."
 Big kudos to the Proctor & Gamble advertising team for Ivory, because oh yeah, they nailed it.
 It's perfect.

 Ivory is one of those soaps that has been around forever (since 1879), and the only difference between then and now is that Ivory doesn't float as good as it used to.
 The reason for this is because of the addition of glycerin, added in so the soap doesn't dry skin as quickly.
 It works well, but a bar of Ivory won't come rushing to the top anymore if you drop it in a tub or sink full of water.
 One of Ivory's ad slogans for the longest time was "It floats!"
 Well, there's no more mention of "float" anywhere on Ivory soap packaging, but that's okay because the soap still works great.